lx-wnk/wib/README.md

 * `-d, --delete <key>` Delete a specified work log
 * `-e, --edit <key>` Edit a specified work log
 * `-t, --time <hour:minute>` Specify the finish time
+* `-u, --unexpected "the description"` Specify the the reason why this is unexpected
 </details>

 ## Configuration